-Salinity: the salinity is accurate with RMSD values lower than 0.18 PSU.
+Salinity: the salinity per single vertical layer is accurate with RMSD values lower than 0.19 PSU (Table 3).
 The error is higher in the upper layers and decreases significantly below 150 m.

 Currents: Surface currents RMSD and bias are evaluated against moored buoys.
-Due to the reduced number of observations, mainly located in coastal areas, the statistical relevance of currents performance is poor.
+Due to the reduced number of observations, mainly located in coastal areas of the west side of the basin, the statistical relevance of currents performance is poor.
 In addition to the surface currents validation assessment, a derived validation assessment is provided in terms of transport at Straits including the net, eastward and westward transport through the Strait of Gibraltar showing a good agreement with literature values.

-Bottom temperature: the bottom temperature of EAS6 system has been compared to SeaDataNet monthly climatology showing a good skill in representing the seasonal variability of the temperature at deepest level and a general overestimation with respect to the climatological dataset.
-The spatial pattern of the seabed temperature is correctly represented by the system
+Bottom temperature: the bottom temperature of EAS7 system has been compared to SeaDataNet monthly climatology showing a good skill in representing the seasonal variability of the temperature at deepest level and a general overestimation with respect to the climatological dataset.
+The spatial pattern of the seabed temperature is correctly represented by the system.

-Mixed Layer Depth: the MLD in the EAS6 system has been compared to climatological estimates from literature (Houpert at al., 2015) showing that the model is able to correctly represent the depth of the mixed layer with spatial and seasonal differences.
-In general, it can be noticed that the main differences could arise due to the low resolution of the climatological dataset that, moreover, do not cover the whole domain of the Mediterranean Sea.
+Mixed Layer Depth: the MLD in the EAS7 system has been compared to climatological estimates from literature (Houpert at al., 2015) showing that the model is able to correctly represent the depth of the mixed layer with spatial and seasonal differences.
+In general, it can be noticed that the main differences could arise due to the low resolution of the climatological dataset which, in addition, do not covers the whole domain of the Mediterranean Sea.